hujhax/austin-improv-wiki/Troupes/Kakkerlakken.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[The Hideout Theatre]]:<blockquote>Spontaneous and whimsical, see Kakkerlakken rocket around the galaxy, have a heart felt flirt on a park bench, or coup with a family in the living room.
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Spontaneous and whimsical, see Kakkerlakken rocket around the galaxy, have a heart felt flirt on a park bench, or coup with a family in the living room.

 This troupe personifies playful with their own brand of Improv Montage.</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[The Hideout Theatre]]:<blockquote>We studied and do fast edit montage, the faster the better.
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We studied and do fast edit montage, the faster the better.

 Many of our player have also moved on to other long form formats of troops.